esarf/image-captioning/README.md

 ## Report

-The theoretical bases and motivations are detailed in our report in the file `.pdf`
+The theoretical bases and motivations are detailed in our report in the file `DLreport.pdf`

 ## Preview